Witness Statement (England & Wales)

 Witness statements are also commonly required outside the context of contested litigation.
 They may be needed to support an application for a non-molestation order or occupation order under the Family Law Act 1996 in family proceedings; to support an application for a Lasting Power of Attorney to be declared invalid; in support of insolvency proceedings under the Insolvency Act 1986; or in proceedings before specialist tribunals that have adopted court-style procedures for written evidence.

 A witness statement should be prepared and served in accordance with the directions timetable set by the court.
 In multi-track cases, witness statements are typically exchanged simultaneously under CPR Part 32.4(2).
 In fast-track cases, they are served in accordance with the standard timetable under CPR Part 28.
 Failure to serve a witness statement by the due date may result in the evidence being excluded under CPR Part 32.10, potentially with serious consequences for the party whose evidence is excluded.
-It is therefore important to ensure that all witnesses whose evidence is needed are identified early, and that their statements are prepared and served on time.
+It is therefore important to confirm that all witnesses whose evidence is needed are identified early, and that their statements are prepared and served on time.

 What to Include in Your Witness Statement (England & Wales)